-A Manchester wedding photographer will have the skills and expertise to capture the best moments of the day for you.
+A great wedding photographer will have the skills and expertise to capture the best moments of the day for you.
 Therefore, talk through your colour scheme with them, including what areas you would like highlighted throughout the photographs, as they will probably also have some advice on getting the perfect picture.

 The three best things about being a wedding photographer